MachineEditor/DeepFaceLab-MVE/README.md

 - face data embedded to png files

-- automatic GPU manager, chooses best gpu(s) and supports --multi-gpu (only for identical cards).
-Warning: dont use cards in SLI mode.

 - cpu mode.
 8th gen Intel core CPU able to train H64 model in 2 days.

 - new preview window